 Belfiore also showed the software’s new start-screen design, calling it the “sexiest thing” in Windows Phone 8.
 The design lets users do more to customize the program’s Live Tiles, which automatically update with new information from a user’s programs and contacts.
 Live Tiles are “the heart and soul of our product,” he said.

 Microsoft will switch from its own Bing Maps and instead use Nokia’s mapping software in the new program.
-Windows Phone will also get Zynga Inc. (ZNGA)’s gaming apps “Words With Friends” and “Draw Something” later this year.
+Windows Phone will also get Zynga Inc. (ZNGA:US)’s gaming apps “Words With Friends” and “Draw Something” later this year.

 Current Windows Phone users won’t be able to upgrade to the new software, unlike with previous versions, which were rolled out to all Windows Phones.
 Instead, a subset of the features, like the new start screen design, will be available as Windows Phone 7.8 for owners of current devices like Nokia’s Lumia 900.